As a matter of principle and good governance, the RAINFOREST FUND will grant 80% of the total budget of the project.

-- Emphasis is placed on those activities that relate specifically to the rights of Indigenous Peoples, to ensure their lives and environments are protected.
+- Emphasis is placed on those activities that relate specifically to the rights of indigenous peoples and ensure that their lives and environment are protected.

-- Generally it will support local Indigenous communities which show potential to play a key role at the local, regional, and national level and will benefit from limited input to achieve their goals.
+- Generally it will support local indigenous communities which show potential to play a key role in advancing the well-being of their community at the local, regional and national level.

 The Rainforest Fund will NOT consider requests for: